openstack/tempest/README.rst

 Tempest Design Principles that we strive to live by.

-- Tempest should be able to run against any OpenStack cloud, be it a one node devstack install, a 20 node lxc cloud, or a 1000 node kvm cloud.
+- Tempest should be able to run against any OpenStack cloud, be it a one node DevStack install, a 20 node LXC cloud, or a 1000 node KVM cloud.
 - Tempest should be explicit in testing features.
 It is easy to auto discover features of a cloud incorrectly, and give people an